youtube-subtitles/youtube-subtitles/README.md

 **No captions found**: Not all videos have accessible captions

-**Build fails**: Check GitHub Actions logs and data directory permissions
+**Build fails**: Check GitHub Actions logs and API directory permissions

 **API not updating**: Verify GitHub Pages is enabled and build pipeline succeeded